DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-1/sound-and-hearing/_index.md

 - The basics of sound
 - The characteristics of the ear
-- How the ear is stimulated by sound
+- How a sound stimulates the ear
 - The psychoacoustics of hearing

 ---